boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 Use Case:

-If we have created a dashboard with KPI card which can be viewed by different clients of different screen resolution and we wants the title to be adjusted with respect to their resolution then we can use this option.
+If we have created a dashboard with a KPI card that can be viewed by different clients with different screen resolutions and we want the title to adjust with respect to their resolution, then we can use this option.

 ### Auto font size at 3840 x 2160